mslocrian/docker-openconnect-vpn/README.md

 # Usage
 ## Environment Variables
-Set up some environment variables
+Set up some environment variables:
-`OPENCONNECT_SERVER` - The Cisco AnyConnect VPN server to connect to `OPENCONNECT_USER` - Your username `OPENCONNECT_PASSWORD` - Your password / OTP
+- `OPENCONNECT_SERVER` - The Cisco AnyConnect VPN server to connect to
+- `OPENCONNECT_USER` - Your username
+- `OPENCONNECT_PASSWORD` - Your password / OTP
-`OPENCONNECT_SERVER_CERT_HASH` - The certificate hash (if you omit this, you will see output from the openconnect client in the docker output).
+- `OPENCONNECT_SERVER_CERT_HASH` - The certificate hash (if you omit this, you will see output from the openconnect client in the docker output).
-`OPENCONNECT_GROUP` - The AnyConnect VPN Group associated with your account (if any)
+- `OPENCONNECT_GROUP` - The AnyConnect VPN Group associated with your account (if any)
-`OPENCONNECT_ADDITIONAL_ARGUMENTS` - If you feel like passing any additional arguments to the openconnect CLI. (-vvv, --dump-http-traffic, or ???)
+- `OPENCONNECT_ADDITIONAL_ARGUMENTS` - If you feel like passing any additional arguments to the openconnect CLI. (`-vvv`, `--dump-http-traffic`, etc.)

 ## CLI
 ```sh